 Place Silverware for starters (appetizers):

-Put small knife next to the big knife, handles are at the same level, the cutting side facing left.
+- Put a small knife next to the big knife, handles are at the same level, the cutting side facing left.

-If there is soup in the menu, place a spoon in between the knives, handles are all aligned on the same level.
+- If there is soup on the menu, place a spoon in between the knives, so the handles are all aligned on the same level.

-Use small soup spoon if the soup is served in cups, and big spoon if the soup is served in dishes.
+- Use a small soup spoon if the soup is served in cups, and a big spoon if the soup is served in dishes.

-Put small fork left to the big fork, push slightly up so that the tines of the small fork are approx 3cm higher than those of the big fork.
+- Put the small fork left to the big fork, and push slightly up so that the tines of the small fork are approximately 3cm higher than those of the big fork.

-Put bread plate left to the small fork.
+- Put the bread plate left on the small fork.

 Place Silverware for dessert:

-Put a small fork in horizontal position ca 2cm above the cover plate, handle facing to the left, tines to the right.
+- Put a small fork in a horizontal position ca 2cm above the cover plate, handle facing to the left, tines to the right.

 3. Placing Plates on the table:

-In the fine dining restaurants, the base plates enhance the appearance of the table and act as an underliner for cocktails and starter course.
+- In fine dining restaurants, the base plates enhance the appearance of the table and act as an underliner for cocktails and starter courses.

-Check each base plate to be sure it is clean and free or any spots, chips and cracks.
+- Check each base plate to be sure it is clean and free of any spots, chips and cracks.

-Any chipped or cracked plated to be reported to the supervisor.
+- Any chipped or cracked plate is to be reported to the supervisor.